shrimpKing-png/face-tracking/README.md

     TrackingHistory (from face_tracking.utils.data_structs): This is like the tracker's short-term memory.
 It keeps track of where landmarks have been recently, which is crucial for the smoothing algorithms.

     plot_landmarks_on_frame(frame, landmarks) (from face_tracking.utils.visualizations): A simple function to draw the detected landmarks right onto an image, which is super helpful for checking your results.

+    SmoothedLandmarks() storage for landmarks to provide support for legacy functions running dlib landmark code.

 Confg